 There is literally something for everyone at this resort!
 Whether you’re traveling with the kids, bringing along the grandparents, having a couples getaway or just a girls’ trip, there’s a lot to get into, even if laying on the beach is vacation enough for you!
 See a full list of activities HERE.

 You’ll also get some information about each day’s activities on the resort such as fitness events, show times, live music, etc. And you won’t want to miss a visit to the Red Lane Spa!

 As I mentioned, all of the excursions are included in your stay and I would highly recommend the snorkeling experience!
 We did this as a family this year and had a wonderful time!

 If you’re traveling with kids to Beaches, every parent needs a break sometimes and they’ve got you covered.
 The kids’ camp is open every day until late in the evening.
 The kids get to have such an amazing time there, as they are grouped with other kids in their age group, get to do all of the things from waterparks and more.
 Plus, they are supervised by certified nannies so parents don’t have to worry about the care they are receiving.
 Check out this post by my friend Christine St. Vil of Moms N Charge on why the kids’ camp is a parent’s dream come true!

 Click HERE for a full list of kids’ activities at Beaches Turks and Caicos

-There’s so much to share about vacationing at Beaches Turks and Caicos and what is so cool is that each guest get to experience something unique.
+There’s so much to share about vacationing at Beaches Turks and Caicos.
+What is so cool is that each guest gets to experience something unique.
 See below some posts by fellow Beaches Moms about their Social Media on the Sand experiences and tips for future guests: